prasannavl/http-micro/README.md

 ### Highlights

 - Written in and works with Typescipt.
-- No monkey-patching Node's http module or any other module.
 - Koa-like contexts that can be generically typed in TS.
 - Promises for all middleware.
+- In-built body-parsing - but only ever parse the body if you need it, providing better security and performance.
+- In-built graceful server shutdown with proper keep-alive handling.
+- No monkey-patching Node's http module or any other module.
 - Provides middleware chaining and composition over core `http` module.
 - Awaitable `next` middlewares.
 So, parent middleware has complete control over the execution of the next middleware.